wavefrontHQ/docs/pages/doc/alerts.md

 ![event icons](images/event_icons.png)

 {% include note.html content="If you don't have [access](access.html) to an alert, you also won't see the corresponding alert events." %}

-If your Operations for Applications service is [onboarded](subscriptions-differences.html) to VMware Cloud services and your VMware Cloud organization is also running the VMware Tanzu Insights service, we send the alert events to Insights.
-Insights correlates the received alert events with events from multiple sources and aggregates them into insights.
-Then, in the [Alert Viewer](#alert-viewer-tutorial) and [Alert Editor](alerts_manage.html#edit-alerts), we show the insights related to each alert.

 ## Do More!